eisedevries/PDF-Study-Tagger/README.md

   - Green → Known
   - Yellow → Review
   - Red → Hard
-- Auto-jump: automatically move to the next page after tagging
+- Auto-jump: automatically move to the next page after tagging.
 - Filtering: show only certain tag types based on checkboxes.
 - Thumbnail sidebar: view all pages with tag colors.
 Works with filters.
 - Timeline overview: compact color bar for quick navigation an overview.